nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person while all persons are being shown.

    1. Prerequisites: List all persons using the `listPerson` command.
 Multiple persons in the list.